 The Olympic Games: A Legacy Born in Olympia

-The origins of the Olympic Games are shrouded in the mists of time, with the first recorded Games dating back to 776 BC in Olympia.
-Here, in the lush valleys of the Peloponnese, athletes from city-states across ancient Greece gathered to compete in honor of Zeus.
+You may know that the origins of the Olympic Games are shrouded in the mists of time, with the first recorded Games dating back to 776 BC in Olympia.
+In this town in the Peloponnese, athletes from city-states across ancient Greece gathered to compete in honor of Zeus.
 The Olympic Games were more than just sporting events; they were a unifying force in the ancient world, a celebration of peace and human excellence.

 The Eternal Flame of Olympia